raft-tech/TANF-app/docs/Technical-Documentation/React-Admin-Console-Architecture.md

 └──────────────────────────────────────────────────────────────────┘
 ```

-This reflects the target coexistence model: existing CRA user app remains, while admin moves to a dedicated Next.js runtime.
+This reflects the target coexistence model: existing CRA user app remains, while admin moves to a dedicated Next.js runtime and separate browser origin.

 ---